 Definition

 CELT recommends that any AI course policy include a clear definition of Generative AI.
 This definition can include CELT's basic definition found here, but may need to be expanded to include specific tools relevant to the discipline.
 For instance, a writing-heavy course may want to focus mainly on text-based GenAI tools while a graphic design or art course may also want to more clearly define image-based tools.
-STEM and other data-analysis fields may want to include ChatGPT's Code Interpreter function, while computer science and other coding-heavy disciplines will want to address tools with those capabilities.
+Keep in mind that many models now also include coding and data analytic abilities so STEM and other data-analysis fields may want to include ChatGPT as well.

 Appropriate Use Statement